 We introduce the notion of parameterized collections of games and show that, under apparently mild conditions, approximate cores of all sufficiently large games without side payments are nonempty.
 A collection of games is parameterized by (a) the number of approximate types of players and the goodness of the approximation and (b) the size of nearly effective groups of players and their distance from exact effectiveness.
 All games described by the same parameters are members of the same collection.
 The conditions required on a parameterized collection of games to ensure nonemptiness of approximate cores are merely that most players have many close substitutes and all or almost all gains to collective activities can be realized by groups of players bounded in size (small group effectiveness).
-For our strongest results, we also require per capita boundedness, which simply rules out arbitrarily large average payoff.
-The condition of small group effectiveness may appear to be restrictive but, in fact, in the context of a "pregame," if there are sufficiently many players of each type, then per capita boundedness and small group effectiveness are equivalent (Wooders [65]).1
+For our final result, we also require per capita boundedness, which simply rules out arbitrarily large average payoff, and that transfers of payoff between players, although not necessarily at a one-to-one rate, are possible.
+The condition of small group effectiveness may appear to be restrictive but, in fact, in the context of a "pregame," if there are sufficiently many players of each type, then per capita boundedness and small group effectiveness are equivalent (Wooders [67]).

 As an application of our research, we develop a new model of an economy with clubs and obtain analogues of our nonemptiness results for games.
-Following Buchanan [8] and Shubik and Wooders [52], we allow individuals to belong to multiple clubs.
+Following Buchanan [8] and Shubik and Wooders [52], we allow individuals to belong to multiple clubs and clubs may be as large as the entire player set.
 In contrast to prior research in this area, our model allows utilities from forming a club to be directly affected by the size and composition of the economy containing the club.
 For example, there may be widespread externalities.

 Turning to the motivation for our research, it is well understood that except in highly idealized situations cores of games may be empty and competitive equilibrium of economies may not exist.
 For example, within the context of an exchange economy, the conditions required for existence of equilibrium typically include convexity, implying infinite divisibility of commodities, and also nonsatiation.
 Even these two conditions may well not be satisfied; goods are usually sold in pre-specified units and there are some commodities that many individuals prefer not to consume.
-In economies with congestion, even if preferences and production technologies are convex, the core of the economy may be empty.2 In the context of economies with coalition structures, such as economies with clubs and/or local public goods, the added difficulties of endogenous group formation compound the problem; even if, given club memberships, all conditions for existence of equilibrium and nonemptiness of the core are satisfied in each club, the core may be empty.
+In economies with congestion, even if preferences and production technologies are convex, the core of the economy may be empty.
+In the context of economies with coalition structures, such as economies with clubs and/or local public goods, the added difficulties of endogenous group formation compound the problem; even if, given club memberships, all conditions for existence of equilibrium and nonemptiness of the core are satisfied in each club, the core may be empty.
 One possible approach to the problem of existence of equilibrium is to restrict attention to models where equilibria exist, for example, economies with continuums of agents.
 But a model with a continuum of agents can only be an approximation to a finite economy.
 Another approach is to consider solution concepts for which existence is more robust, for example, approximate equilibria and cores.
 It seems reasonable to suppose that there are typically frictions that prevent attainment of an exact competitive equilibrium.
 At any time, most markets may have some unsatisfied demand or supply and most purchases might be made at prices that are only close to equilibrium prices.
 It also seems reasonable to suppose that there are typically costs of forming coalitions.
 These sorts of observations motivate the study of existence of approximate equilibria and nonemptiness of approximate cores.